tsonak23/Data-Cleaning_SQL_Layoffs/README.md

  Data-Cleaning_Oracle SQL

- Project Title : Layoffs_In_Tech Firm_Data cleaning using Oracle SQL
+ Project Title : Layoffs_In_Tech Firm_Data cleaning using Oracle SQL.

 Workflow:  Sequence followed for this data cleaning project  will be:
            1.Creating another copy of working table to make sure we do not run out with raw data in any case.